dkean/Sikuli12.11/README.md

 - click() and similar, click the lastMatch()
 - convenience version of highlight() using last match
 - a new option, to always highlight() a match
-- revised the observe API (next step: Jython callbacks in Java possible with Jython 2.5.3)
-- short version of FindFailed message in Jython and better error messages
 - totally revised the Debug.xxx interface, added user logs with optional timestamp, logging to file seperate for Sikuli and user possible

 Motivation